 Table of Contents

-The CSF is produced mainly by the choroid plexus in the lateral ventricles.
-The choroid plexus consists of connective tissue core lined by epithelium in villous folds within the brain ventricles.
+CSF is produced mainly by the choroid plexus in the lateral ventricles.
+The choroid plexus consists of villous folds lined by epithelium with a central core of connective tissues.

-The CSF is produced by carbonic anhydrase dependent active transport system which can be blocked by carbonic anhydrase inhibitors e.g. acetazolamide.
-A smaller amount of the CSF is produced through diffusion from the cerebral tissue which acts as brain lymph.
-The total amount of CSF in the adult is approximately 150ml, while in infants it is 50ml.
+CSF is produced by a carbonic anhydrase–dependent active transport system and can be blocked by carbonic anhydrase inhibitors such as acetazolamide.
+A smaller amount of CSF is produced through diffusion from the cerebral tissue and acts as brain lymph.
+The total amount of CSF is approximately 150 mL in adults and 50 mL in infants.

-The CSF circulates through a pair of lateral ventricles that connect to the midline third ventricle through foramen of Monro.
-The third ventricle connects with the fourth ventricle through the aqueduct of Sylvius where the CSF circulates through two foramina of Luschka and one foramen of Magendie.
+The CSF circulates through a pair of lateral ventricles that connect to the midline third ventricle via the foramen of Monro.
+The third ventricle connects with the fourth ventricle via the aqueduct of Sylvius, where the CSF circulates through two foramina of Luschka and the foramen of Magendie.

-Absorption of the CSF occurs through the arachnoid villi, which drains into the systemic venous channels in the sagittal venous sinus.
-Arachnoid villi are protruded cells from subarachnoid space into the sinuses to allow passive absorption of CSF into the sinuses according to the pressure gradient.
+Absorption of CSF occurs via the arachnoid villi, which drains into the systemic venous channels in the sagittal venous sinus.
+Arachnoid villi are protrusions from the subarachnoid space into the sinuses that allow passive absorption of CSF into the sinuses depending on the pressure gradient.

 Classification of Hydrocephalus

-Communicating hydrocephalus: the increased intracranial pressure is due to deficient absorption or increased production of the CSF in the subarachnoid space.
-There is no anatomical obstruction in the normal CSF circulation but instead, there is uniform dilatation of the ventricles.
+Communicating hydrocephalus, in which the increased intracranial pressure is due to deficient absorption or increased production of the CSF in the subarachnoid space.
+There is no anatomical obstruction in normal CSF circulation; instead, there is uniform dilatation of the ventricles.

-Non-communicating (obstructive) hydrocephalus: the increased intracranial pressure is due to anatomical obstruction of the CSF flow inside the ventricular system.
-There is dilatation proximal to the obstruction while the ventricular system distal to the obstruction is normal in size.
+Non-communicating (obstructive) hydrocephalus, in which the increased intracranial pressure is due to the anatomical obstruction of CSF flow in the ventricular system.
+There is dilatation proximal to the obstruction, while the ventricular system distal to the region of obstruction is normal in size.

-Normal-pressure hydrocephalus occurs mainly in adults where the ventricles are enlarged but with no increase in the intracranial pressure due to shrinking of the brain matter.
+Normal-pressure hydrocephalus occurs mainly in adults.
+The ventricles are enlarged but there is no increase in intracranial pressure due to shrinking of the brain matter.

 Pathology of Hydrocephalus

-Obstructive hydrocephalus: anatomical obstruction to the CSF flow will lead to elevated pressure and subsequent dilatation of the ventricle proximal to the obstruction.
-The obstruction can be at the level of the fourth ventricle, foramen of Monro or Aqueduct of Sylvius.
+In obstructive hydrocephalus, anatomical obstruction of CSF flow leads to elevated pressure and subsequent dilatation of the ventricle proximal to the obstruction.
+The obstruction can occur at the level of the fourth ventricle, foramen of Monro, or aqueduct of Sylvius.

-Excessive CSF production: CSF production exceeds the rate of absorption which may be due to CSF secreting choroid plexus papilloma.
-The CSF pressure increases with dilatation of the ventricular system with no anatomical obstruction.
+Excessive CSF production is seen in CSF-secreting choroid plexus papilloma.
+CSF levels exceed the rate of absorption and the pressure increases with dilatation of the ventricular system with no anatomical obstruction.

-Impaired CSF absorption: impaired absorption can occur due to inflammation of the arachnoid villi or elevated pressure in the venous sinuses.
+Impaired CSF absorption can occur due to inflammation of the arachnoid villi or elevated pressure in the venous sinuses.

-Increased CSF pressure will lead to enlargement of the head in infants before the fusion of the skull sutures.
-Further pressure on the brain parenchyma will lead to compression of the brain tissue with edema, ischemia, and disruption of the ependymal lining of the ventricles.
+Increased CSF pressure leads to enlargement of the head in infants before the fusion of the skull sutures.
+Further pressure on the brain parenchyma leads to compression of the brain tissue with edema, ischemia, and disruption of the ependymal lining of the ventricles.

-Eventually, this will lead to atrophy of the white matter with flattening of brain gyri and narrowing of the sulci, demyelination and axonal degeneration.
-The pathology is more dramatic in adults after the fusion of the skull sutures and with acute hydrocephalus with a rapid increase in the intracranial pressure.
+This eventually leads to atrophy of the white matter with flattening of brain gyri and narrowing of the sulci, demyelination, and axonal degeneration.
+The pathology is more pronounced in adults owing to the fused skull sutures; consequently, acute hydrocephalus results with a rapid increase in intracranial pressure.